 3. DaVinci Resolve

 Many in the commercial and independent film world will know DaVinci Resolve, which is made by Blackmagic Design, as a top-notch color correction tool.
 It is actually a free video editing software, and while it is known for its powerful color correction and, surprisingly to me, its audio editing tools, it can actually be used for more than that.

-If you don’t already know how DaVinci works, DaVinci’s color tools include your standard primary color wheels and curve editors for color grading, but takes it a step further by offering facial recognition and tracking, which allows for skin tones and facial features to be mapped out and adjusted separately from the rest of the shot.
+If you don’t already know how DaVinci works, DaVinci’s color tools include your standard primary color wheels and curve editors for color grading but take it a step further by offering facial recognition and tracking, which allows for skin tones and facial features to be mapped out and adjusted separately from the rest of the shot.

 This program is compatible with Windows, Mac, and Linux, and in addition to color correction, can be used for video editing, visual effects, motion graphics, and even audio mixing.

 There are currently two versions of it available, the DaVinci Resolve 15 and DaVinci Resolve 16 (Beta).
 Both versions have video cutting and trimming capabilities, as well as the capacity to add motions graphics and 3D titles.